-- If either party disagrees with the tribunal's Award, it can be appeal to us within the period specified in the Award.
-It must send Notice of Appeal to us - Within 7 days of receipt of its copy of the Notice of Appeal, the respondent in the appeal may exercise an option to require the appellant (as a condition of the appellant being able to proceed with an appeal) to pay 20% of the principal amount awarded against the appellant by the tribunal's Award into an escrow account or to provide a bank guarantee for the same amount.
+- If either party disagrees with the Tribunal's Award, it can be appealed to us within the period specified in the Award.
+It must send a Notice of Appeal to us by email, post or courier. - Upon receipt of the Notice of Appeal ICA will require a deposit from the appellant against any fees, costs, or expenses in connection with or arising out of the Appeal in accordance with Appendix C1.
+The appellant must also deposit any costs they have not previously paid from the first tier Award against which they are appealing, and/or stamping fees.
+Failure to pay within the specified period will result in the Appeal being dismissed. - Within 7 days of receipt of its copy of the Notice of Appeal, the respondent in the appeal may exercise an option to require the appellant (as a condition of the appellant being able to proceed with an appeal) to pay 20% of the principal amount awarded against the appellant by the Tribunal's Award into an escrow account or to provide a bank guarantee for the same amount.
 The respondent's option is to be exercised by notice to us, with a copy to the appellant.
-If no such notice is received by us within the period of 7 days, the option will be deemed to have been waived and will not thereafter be capable of being exercised. - Within 7 days of receipt of the respondent's notice, if any, under Bylaw 312(2), the appellant must provide proposals or payment into an escrow account or for a bank guarantee within the deadline set by the Arbitration Team for the payments required under Bylaw 312(5).
-Within a further 7 days, the respondent must indicate whether the proposals are acceptable or not.
-In the event that the appellant's proposals for payment into an escrow account or for a bank guarantee are not acceptable to the respondent, the matter shall be referred to the President.
-The wording, conditions and other details concerning the escrow arrangement and the bank guarantee must be to the complete satisfaction of the President who will, in their absolute discretion, decide on the suitability of the escrow or guarantee arrangements. - If the appellant fails to provide its proposals within the 7 day time limit or fails within 21 days of the respondent's agreement to the proposals or of the President's decision in case of dispute to provide the payment into escrow or bank guarantee that it has proposed (or
+If no such notice is received by us within the period of 7 days, the option will be deemed to have been waived and will not thereafter be capable of being exercised. - Within 7 days of receipt of the respondent's notice, if any, under Bylaw 312(3), the appellant must provide proposals or payment into an escrow account or for a bank guarantee for the payments required under Bylaw 312(2).
+Within a further 7 days, the respondent must indicate whether the proposals are acceptable or not. - a In the event that the appellant's proposals for payment into an escrow account or for a bank guarantee are not acceptable to the respondent, the matter shall be referred to a Technical Appeal Committee immediately.
+The wording, conditions and other details concerning the escrow arrangement and the bank guarantee must be to the complete satisfaction of the Technical Appeal Committee who will take legal advice then, on their absolute discretion, decide on the suitability of the escrow or guarantee arrangements. - b Until the escrow or guarantee arrangements have been implemented to the satisfaction of the Technical Appeal Committee, any submissions presented are to be held by the Arbitration Team, not disseminated to the other party but passed to the Technical Appeal Committee.
+However, the appeal is halted until the escrow or guarantee arrangements have been settled.